 Most awards are eligible to be considered for an extension of the award period in response to a GAN request.
 The request for extension must justify the need for the extension and indicate the additional time required.
-The grant-making component's ability to grant an extension may be limited by statue for some programs (i.e., funding from OVC under the Victims of Crime Act of 1984 will not be extended beyond the year of award plus three subsequent fiscal years.
+The grant-making component's ability to grant an extension may be limited by statute for some programs.
+For example: Awards funded by the Office for Victims of Crime (OVC) (or any other OJP bureau/program office) under the provisions of the Victims of Crime Act (VOCA) of 1984, are available during the federal fiscal year of the award, plus the following three fiscal years.
 At the end of this period, VOCA funds will be deobligated.
-OVC has no discretion to permit extensions beyond the statutory period).
+OVC/OJP bureau/program offices have no discretion to permit extensions beyond the statutory period. (e.g., VOCA funds awarded in FY 2017 are available until the end of FY 2020).